Do cells have one enzyme with lots of functions, or many enzymes, each with just one function?

 - Biochemical reactions are optimal at physiological temperatures.
 For example, most biochemical reactions work best at the normal body temperature of 98.6˚F. Many enzymes lose function at lower and higher temperatures.
 At higher temperatures, an enzyme’s shape deteriorates.
 Only when the temperature comes back to normal does the enzyme regain its shape and normal activity.

 - Enzymes work by lowering the activation energy needed to start biochemical reactions.

-The activities of enzymes depend on the temperature, ionic conditions, and the pH of the surroundings.
+- The activities of enzymes depend on the temperature, ionic conditions, and the pH of the surroundings.

 Use this resource to answer the questions that follow.

-How do enzymes speed up biochemical reactions?
+1. How do enzymes speed up biochemical reactions?

-Distinguish between the conditions needed for the proper functioning of pepsin and trypsin.
+2. Distinguish between the conditions needed for the proper functioning of pepsin and trypsin.